InfusionBot/docs/privacy-policy.md

 # Privacy Policy - Discord Welcome-Bot

-Last updated and effective: 18 June, 2021
+Last updated and effective: 1 July, 2021

 By using Welcome-Bot, you agree to the following privacy policy.